Pranit5895/Java-Programming/README.md

 # Apache Maven
 Maven is a build automation tool used primarily for Java projects.
 Maven can also be used to build and manage projects written in C#, Ruby, Scala, and other languages.
 The Maven project is hosted by the Apache Software Foundation, where it was formerly part of the Jakarta Project.

+# How to Contribute
+1. Fork the repo and clone it in your local machine.
+2. Create branch with your name